Michigan Technological University: Student organizations

 Michigan Tech currently recognizes more than two hundred student organizations.

 Greek life

-Michigan Tech is currently host to twelve fraternities, including three international and three local fraternities.
-Additionally, there are seven sororities on campus, including three local sororities.
+Michigan Tech is currently host to twelve fraternities and seven sororities on campus.

 Athletics

 As the school mascot is the husky (specifically, Blizzard T. Husky), the school's sports teams are known as the Huskies.
 Michigan Tech competes primarily in the NCAA's Division II Great Lakes Intercollegiate Athletic Conference (GLIAC), while the men's hockey team competes in Division I as a member of the Central Collegiate Hockey Association (CCHA).
-The men's hockey team has won three national championships and the women's basketball team were national runners-up in the 2010–11 season.

 Michigan Tech owns a downhill skiing/snowboarding hill, Mont Ripley, just across Portage Lake from campus, and maintains extensive cross-country skiing trails (used for mountain biking in summer).

 School songs

 Michigan Tech has both an official fight song and an official Alma Mater.
-At most sporting events, however, both the "Engineer's Song" and "In Heaven There Is No Beer" are played by the Huskies Pep Band, and many students consider these to be the unofficial school songs.
-The "Blue Skirt Waltz" is played at home ice hockey games and is called the "Copper Country Anthem."
-During the song, the fans join arms and swing back and forth to the music.
+At most sporting events, however, both the "Engineer's Song" and "In Heaven There Is No Beer" are played by the Huskies Pep Band.